allthingslinux/tux/docs/content/developer/concepts/database/testing.md

 title: Database Testing
 ---

+# Database Testing

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 ## Overview

 Tux uses py-pglite for comprehensive database testing, providing an in-memory PostgreSQL instance that supports the full PostgreSQL feature set.
 This approach enables fast, isolated, and reliable database tests without external dependencies.